 Save, and then select the back arrow to take you back to the details page.

-Once you have applied a flow to the button, you should testing the flow before you share the it.
+Once you have applied a flow to the button, you should test the flow before you share it.

 You can only run these Power BI flows in the context of a Power BI report.
 You cannot run these flows in Power Automate or elsewhere.

 If your flow is data contextual, test how the filters selections in the report impact the outcome of the flow.
 To test the flow in edit mode of the report, select Back to report, and then press Ctrl + click on the button to run the Flow in the context of the report.

 You can navigate to the edit mode or to Power Automate to view the run history of the flow to ensure its running successfully.

 Share the flow in run only mode